FredHutch/PGAP-nf/README.md

 In order to run this tool, you will need to provide:

-  1) Genome sequences in FASTA format
+  1) Genome sequences in FASTA format (NOTE: files cannot be compressed in any way)
   2) Annotations for each genome in YAML format (example below)
   3) Sample sheet linking each genome FASTA with its corresponding annotation YAML